Links

 Flaky Tests

-Flaky cypress test is a test that did not succeed from the first attempt.
-The build will fail only occasionally: One time it will pass, another time fail, the next time pass again, without any changes to the build having been made.
-Flaky tests are marked with a special badge on run, spec and individual test level.
+A flaky test is a test that did not succeed on the first attempt.
+The build will fail only occasionally: One time it will pass, another time fail, and the next time pass again, without any changes to the build having been made.
+Flaky tests are marked with a special badge on the run, spec and individual test levels.

-Flaky tests are automatically activated for all cypress tests with retries enabled.
-When a test has retries enabled and doesn't not pass from the first attempt, it will be marked as flaky.
+Flaky tests are automatically activated for all types of tests with retries enabled.
+When a test has retries enabled and doesn't pass on the first attempt, it will be marked as flaky.

 Why are flaky tests bad?